Albinmanuvel/Python-projects/README.md

    - Allows the user to set the desired password length, include or exclude specific character types (e.g., uppercase, lowercase, digits, symbols), and generate multiple passwords.

 4. **Text Analyzer**
-   - A program that analyzes text data and provides various total count of words and characters .
+   - A program that analyzes text data and provides various total count of words and characters.

 5. **Age Calculator**
    - A program that calculates a person's age based on their date of birth.
    - Accepts the date of birth as input and displays the calculated age in years, months, and days.

+6. **Searching Techniques**
+   - A collection of programs that demonstrate different searching algorithms.
+   - Includes Linear Search, Binary Search, Depth-First Search (DFS), Breadth-First Search (BFS), Ternary Search, and Jump Search.
+   - Provides an interface for the user to select the search technique and input the necessary data.
+   - This is simple programs made for learning purpose with sample example

+7. **Dice Rolling Simulator**
+   - A program that simulates the rolling of a dice.
+   - asks for the number of dice to roll at once and the number sequence in the dice .
+   - Can be used to simulate multiple dice rolls and displays the results.

 ## Getting Started